 Bizarro Episode: Quite a bunch, most notably Carnage in C Minor, The Core, and the absolutely terrible B.O.T.

 Broken Base: Some fans like only the G1 cartoon and ignore all other iterations of the franchise.
 Other fans (especially younger ones) view the show as a campyMerchandise-DrivenSaturday Morning Cartoon for small children, and dismiss it in favor of newer franchises such as the Movieverse and Animated.
-Most of the fanbase appears to be somewhere in-between, judging G1 and other franchises based on their actual quality rather than for Fan Dumb reasons.
+Most of the fanbase appears to be somewhere in-between, judging G1 and other franchises based on their actual quality.

 Crazy Awesome: Optimus Prime borders on this at times in seasons 1 and 2.